 Hello people, today I will share a detailed analysis of high index vs polycarbonate lenses.
-It’s always difficult to choose the best out of them.
+It’s always challenging to choose the best out of them.
 But I will make it a cakewalk.

 Polycarbonate VS High Index Lenses

-However, I know that choosing a lens material can be a real pain in the head.
+However, choosing a lens material can be a real pain in the head.
 So I’ll try my best to analyze both materials.

 Below are some things to consider when choosing eye lens material: